-2 OR MORE LEVEL 2 VIOLATIONS Elemen tary Middle/High Level 3.15 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation 3 days OSS 5 days OSS Requires a Disciplinary Hearing to expel for 9 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school 2 nd Violation Disciplinary Hearing Expulsion for 9 weeks Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school 3 rd Violation Disciplinary Hearing Expulsion for 18 weeks Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school Combination of local in nterventions, supports, and disciplinary respo onse may be appropriate.
+RISTIC Elementary TS Middle & High IMUM MAXIMUM MINIMUM MAXIMUM erm Out- of- Suspension ree (3) days Short-Term Out- of- School Suspension for five (5) days Requires a Disciplinary Hearing to expel for 9 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school erm Out- of- uspension for (5) days Disciplinary Hearing to suspend or expel for 9 weeks Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school erm Out-of- Suspension ven (7) days Disciplinary Hearing to expel for 18 weeks Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school and referral to the

-Level 3.16 Pepper Spray; Use without Intent to Harm: Use or discharge of pepper spray by any student when no intent to harm or injure is evident shall be prohibited.
+Pepper Spray; Use without Intent to Harm: Use or discharge of pepper spray by any student when no intent to harm or injure is evident shall be prohibited.
 The level of disruption by the discharge or use may determine the severity of the consequence.

-Pepper Spray: Use without Intent to Elemen tary Mid ddle/High Harm Level 3.16 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short Term Out- of- School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Short Term Out-of- School Suspension for ten (10) days Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school.
-2 nd Violation Short Term Out- of- School Suspension for seven (7) days Short Term Out- of- School Suspension for nine (9) days Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school.
-Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school.
-3 rd Violation Short Term Out-of-School Suspension for ten (10) days Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school.
-Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school.
-Combination of local interventions, supports, and disciplinary respo nse may be appropriate.
+PEPPER SPRAY: USE WITHOUT INTENT TO Elementary Middle & High HARM MINIMUM MAXIMUM MINIMUM MAXIMUM LEVEL 3.16 1 st Violation Short-Term Out- of-School Suspension for three (3) days Short-Term Out- of- School Suspension for five (5) days Short-Term Out-of- School Suspension for ten (10) days Disciplinary Hearing to expel for 18 weeks and referral to the alternative school 2 nd Violation Short-Term Out- of-School Suspension for five (5) days Disciplinary hearing to suspend or excel for 9 weeks Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school 3 rd Violation Short-Term Out- of-School Suspension for seven (7) days Disciplinary hearing to suspend or excel for 18 weeks Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school Combination of local i nterventions, supports , and disciplinary resp onse may be appropriate ).